acanon74/MITOCW-6.005/MITOCW6.005 Notes/06-01 Specifications.md

 Specifications are good for the implementer of a method because they give the implementor freedom to change the implementation without telling clients.
 Specifications can make code faster, too.
 We’ll see that using a weaker specification can rule out certain states in which a method might be called.
 This restriction on the inputs might allow the implementor to skip an expensive check that is no longer necessary and use a more efficient implementation.

 The contract acts as a firewall between client and implementor.
 It shields the client from the details of the workings of the unit — you don’t need to read the source code of the procedure if you have its specification.
 And it shields the implementor from the details of the usage of the unit; he doesn’t have to ask every client how she plans to use the unit.
-This firewall results in decoupling , allowing the code of the unit and the code of a client to be changed independently, so long as the changes respect the specification — each obeying its obligation.
+This firewall results in decoupling, allowing the code of the unit and the code of a client to be changed independently, so long as the changes respect the specification — each obeying its obligation.

 # Specification structure